I started Relational Tech Partners to bring SaaS stewardship to every education nonprofit that doesn't yet practice it.

 I needed to hire interns to help manage IT processes, but there was no budget for it.
 So I started digging through our vendor contracts and technology spending.
 I found the $20k.
 It was just sitting there—unused licenses, forgotten discounts, redundant tools.
 Money we were handing to Google, Asana, and Slack that could have been funding people.

 That experience taught me something: this drain isn't just a Braven problem.
 It's an everywhere problem.
-No one's job is ongoing vendor stewardship.
+No one's job is ongoing SaaS stewardship.
 Contracts auto-renew.
 Discounts go unclaimed.
 Licenses accumulate.
 And every dollar that leaks to SaaS platforms is a dollar that doesn't reach students.

-That stewardship shows up in three ways:
+That SaaS stewardship shows up in two ways:

 I combine Big Tech technical depth with firsthand nonprofit operations experience—a combination that lets me see waste internal teams miss, design systems that actually fit how you work, and stay alongside you as a thought partner through implementation.